Curriculum

 Building on Fellows’ development in understanding pedagogy and curriculum development in medical education during MEF 1, MEF 2 is a secondary certificate program that introduces participants to the field of medical education research for the purpose of conducting research in medical education.
 Fellows are introduced to an array of social research methodologies including literature search strategies, research design, quantitative, qualitative, and mixed methods, survey design, assessment of learning, program evaluation and other topics.

 During MEF 2, participants formulate a research question (of their choosing) to investigate in the broad area of medical education and construct a research design to answer the question.
 Fellows then implement their research design by collecting and analyzing data using a selection of appropriate research methods.
 They then begin to draft a research paper based on the results.
-The goal of MEF 2 is to enable fellows to create publication-ready scholarship in an area of interest—thereby preparing fellows to contribute to the scholarly literature in medical education research.
+The ultimate goal of MEF 2 is to enable fellows to create publication-ready scholarship in an area of interest—thereby preparing fellows to contribute to the scholarly literature in medical education research.

 Objectives: